-Beyond task scores, we examine whether \method produces reasoning that becomes more grounded in physical reality. \figref{\figtasks} shows the resonance score $\rho$, which measures how well predictions align with observed outcomes.
-High resonance indicates correct anticipation of task dynamics; low resonance indicates surprising outcomes that current principles failed to predict.
-All three tasks exhibit a consistent pattern.
-Resonance rises from $\rho \approx 0.2$ in early episodes to $\rho = 0.9$ by episode 10, crossing the $\rho = 0.7$ threshold around episode 5--6.
-Above this threshold, predictions match outcomes more often than not.
+Beyond task scores, we examine whether \method produces reasoning that becomes better grounded in the physics of the scene. \figref{\figtasks} shows the resonance score $\rho$, which measures how well predictions align with observed outcomes.
+High resonance means the planner anticipated task dynamics correctly; low resonance means the outcome surprised the active principles.
+All three tasks follow a consistent pattern: $\rho$ climbs from $\approx 0.2$ in early episodes to $\approx 0.9$ by episode 10, crossing $\rho = 0.7$ around episode 5--6, after which predictions match outcomes more often than not.

 This metric captures reasoning quality that task scores alone cannot reveal.
-Raw success rates would not distinguish a planner that understands physics from one that finds safe but suboptimal strategies (e.g., always pushing slowly, avoiding complex placements).
-High resonance requires that the internal model genuinely reflects underlying physics---predictions must match outcomes, not just achieve acceptable results.
-Episodes in the rational regime ($\rho > 0.7$) achieve 2.3$\times$ higher scores than episodes 1$\to$3.
-The monotonic increase in $\rho$ suggests that \method accumulates verified physical understanding rather than overfitting to narrow solutions.
+Raw success rates do not distinguish a planner that understands physics from one that finds safe but suboptimal strategies (always pushing slowly, avoiding complex placements).
+High resonance asks the planner's internal model to actually predict the outcome rather than just produce an acceptable result.
+Episodes in the high-resonance regime ($\rho > 0.7$) score $2.3\times$ higher than episodes 1--3.
+The steady rise in $\rho$ indicates that \method accumulates verified physical understanding instead of overfitting to a narrow solution.

 The principles themselves are human-readable: spatial constraints for \taskParts (``avoid overlapping internal regions of q-shaped parts''), dynamics rules for \taskBall, and stability heuristics for \taskStack (``select the largest high-friction stone as base'').
 Persistent failures occur when learned principles conflict or do not apply.
 Full principle inventories appear in \appendref{app:principles-examples}.